-Also known as mommypreneurs, these enterprising women have the dual role of being a full-time mother and a business founder.
+Also known as mommypreneurs, these enterprising women have the dual role of being full-time mothers and business founders.
 Some mompreneurs have been in corporate careers and are seeking ways to stay gainfully employed while they raise their children.
 Others are stay-at-home moms who may wish to make some extra money and gain tax advantages by owning a small business.

-The main problem with being considered a mompreneur is that the role or status of mom may be short lived because—surprise!—kids grow up.
+The main problem with being considered a mompreneur is that the role or status of a mom may be short-lived because—surprise!—kids grow up.
 Will the business still be able to attract and maintain a following if the mom no longer has children at home?
 Even more, will the mom be interested in maintaining this business after the kids are grown?

 These entrepreneurs start their careers early, maybe even while in grade school or high school.